NEC Projectors Bring a Dinosaur’s World to Life in Chicago Natural History Museum

 "The goal is to not to have to touch the projectors once they're in an exhibition, and NEC's network connectivity has always been very reliable," he said.
 "The museum is so large that if I have to go around and reset things every week, it's a monumental task, and we've tried other projectors that have had issues with networking and required frequent resets and maintenance.
 But with exhibitions that have used NEC projectors, once they were up [in the ceiling or suspended], I didn't have to go back up there except to dust."

 "Customer service played a huge part in my decision to purchase NEC projectors," Horst said.
-"I have had excellent prior experiences working with [the NEC sales rep on this account], as she always goes above and beyond, and NEC has always been very responsive with items like getting shipments on time and replacing parts if needed."
+"I have had excellent prior experiences working with [the Sharp/NEC sales rep on this account], as she always goes above and beyond, and Sharp/NEC has always goes above and beyond, and NEC has always been very responsive with items like getting shipments on time and replacing parts if needed."

 Horst cited one instance that showed this customer service mentality.
 Projectors come in either black or white, and the museum decided to change its color choice after the projectors were delivered to the museum, once curators saw what the projectors would look like within the actual exhibition.